IIIT-Delhi/smp-portal/README.md

 # Student Mentorship Portal

 ## Introduction
-SMP Portal is a web application developed to streamline the student mentorship program at IIIT-Delhi.
+Student Mentorship Portal is a web application developed to streamline the student mentorship program at IIIT-Delhi.
 It provides functionalities for students and mentors to interact, schedule meetings, and manage mentorship tasks effectively.

 ## Features
 - Student and mentor profiles